📋 What you'll discover

 Day 1: Pickup and First Drive

-Expect the pickup to take 1-2 hours with walkthrough.
-Your first hour of driving will feel intense.
 By evening, you will feel more comfortable.
 Plan a short first day (under 100 miles) and arrive at your campground early.

-Day 2-3: Getting Comfortable
+Day 2 to 3: Getting Comfortable

-Driving becomes routine.
-You will figure out your systems.
 The campground hookup process will make more sense.
 You might make some mistakes, but they will be learning experiences.

 Day 4+: RV Life Clicks

-This is when it clicks.
-You have a routine.
-You know your RV.
 You are enjoying the freedom of having your home on wheels.
 Many first timers start planning their next trip.

 Return Day: Wrapping Up

 Empty your tanks the night before.
 Clean the RV (most require you return it reasonably clean).
-Do a final walkthrough with the owner.
-Take photos of the condition at return.

 Frequently Asked Questions